Star Watcher

 Go to: Enabled plugin → Menu → Star map

-- The screen renders the full sky hemisphere above your location, aligned with compass direction
+- The screen renders the full sky hemisphere above your location, aligned with compass direction.
+The Star map can be rotated manually.

 Celestial Object Info